ddudnik/swt_validation/README.md

 ```

 Now all three fields are validated as a whole and you'll receive a compound `ValidationResult` in your callback containing details on every field's validity.

+You could also notice in previous snippet that **multiple validators could be combined** to be called on a single field.
+Just specify them as an array which by the way will also define order in which they will be called. **Important note**: email and phone number validators DOES NOT demand field value to be non-empty.
+If you want your value to be a valid email AND to be non-empty you should combine validators as it is shown in snippet.

+There's also possibility to **combine fields** which should have similar validation, i.e. be non-empty.
+So you don't need to setup non-empty validator for every field.